 The National Scleroderma Foundation is the leading nonprofit supporter of peer-reviewed, scleroderma research to discover the cause, understand the mechanism, and overcome scleroderma forever.
 Since its inception, the Foundation has committed over $30 million for scleroderma research, which continues as a priority of our mission.
-Current funding levels are more than $2 million annually.
+Funding levels are variable and based on the most promising research proposals.
+Current research investment exceeds $1.5 million annually.

 Our Peer-Review Research Grant Funding Program has earned a unique place in the field of scleroderma research.
 It is respected by medical researchers and by government health agencies such as National Institutes of Health (NIH) and National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 The program is administered by the National Scleroderma Foundation’s Board of Directors and staff and is guided by the Foundation’s Peer Research Review Committee.
 This committee, composed of scleroderma medical experts from around the world, helps determine which proposals will be funded each year by reading, critiquing, and ranking all applications.